TL;DR

 How to Maximize Your Tirzepatide Results

-The SURMOUNT-3 data makes a compelling case for combining medication with lifestyle optimization.
+The SURMOUNT-3 data makes a compelling case for combining medication with lifestyle improvement.
 Patients who paired tirzepatide with intensive behavioral therapy lost 26.6% of body weight, roughly 6 percentage points more than medication with standard lifestyle counseling alone.

 Protein intake is the single most important dietary factor.
 Aim for 1.0 to 1.2 grams of protein per kilogram of body weight daily.
 This helps preserve lean muscle mass, which is critical because approximately 25 to 40% of weight lost on GLP-1 medications can come from lean tissue without adequate countermeasures.